 In 2004, GHAP designed the first GHAP back pack for medic team supplies.
 This project evolved into a complete trauma and blood transfusion inventory and budget.

-By 2010 there were 17 TMP teams of two persons each deployed in Karen State, of which six teams had blood transfusion capability.
+By 2010 there were 17 TEMP teams of two persons each deployed in Karen State, of which six teams had blood transfusion capability.

 As an extension of the Trauma Management Program, a Village First Helper Program (VFHP) was started by KDHW to train local village members to approach and manage trauma victims until the arrival of the trauma teams.